chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

    --user=$(gcloud config get-value core/account)
 ```

-Navigate to the Kubernetes Engine page in the Cloud Console, now you should have the workloads look like:
+Navigate to the Kubernetes Engine page in the Cloud Console, now you should have the workloads look like this:

 {% include picture.html img="/qwiklabs/gsp335-task3-deployed-workloads.png" width="1046" height="494" alt="GKE Workloads after installing the nginx-ingress and cert-manager" %}